linuxserver/docker-mods/README.md

                 └── run               -- This is the script that runs in the foreground for persistent services.
 It needs to be `chmod +x`.
 ```

-* root/etc/cont-init.d/<98-script-name> - Contains init logic scripts that run before the services in the container start these should exit 0 and are ordered by filename
-* root/etc/services.d/yourservice/run - Contains scripts that run in the foreground for persistent services IE NGINX
-* root/defaults - Contains base config files that are copied/modified on first spinup

 #### New (v3) mods

 The most common paths to leverage for Linuxserver images are as follows.
 Assuming a mod name of `universal-mymod`: